starring: John D. LeMay, Kari Keegan, Kane Hodder

 1 male nearly decapitated with machete

-1 male back broken with bear hug
+1 male had his back broken with bear hug

 HAPPY FRIDAY THE 13TH, GRUE BELIEVERS!